SPEED MENU - Click on subject to get there quickly

 Special permits are available for individuals taking non-credit classes through the Office of Educational Outreach.
 These permits must be ordered at least two weeks in advance of the start date of the non-credit class and are not available to current SIUE students and/or employees.
 Permits are day, time, and lot specific.

 Non-permit holding students who normally use other means of transportation (i.e. bus, bicycle, car pool) or who live on campus and occasionally may need to drive a vehicle to campus may park in the Red (student) or Yellow (residential) lots for $2 per day.
-Permits are available at Parking Services.
+Permits are available at Parking Services or online.

 Overnight parking is permitted in the Woodland, Prairie, Bluff or Evergreen Hall and Cougar Village parking lots only.
 Authorized overnight guests at Cougar Village or Woodland/Prairie/Bluff/Evergreen Hall may park in areas normally reserved for residents.
 (See Cougar Village/Woodland/Prairie/Bluff/Evergreen Hall section for more specific information.)